mikyll/Mobile-Systems-M/flashcards.md

 <details open><summary><b>Answer: TODO</b></summary>

 #### What is Bluetooth and what are its main characteristics?
 Bluetooth (IEEE 802.15.1) belongs to the family of Personal Area Network (PAN) protocols, which range is quite limited (10-100m).
-It was created to replace cables with a low cost solution that had a decent datarate (at least 1Mbps).
+It was created to **replace cables** with a low cost solution that had a decent datarate (at least 1Mbps).
 The network topology it uses is called piconet, and is formed by a _master_ and up to 7 _slaves_.
 Bluetooth standard defines not only the protocol but also the associated software stack, as well as profiles for its usage.

 #### What are the differences with **WiFi**?
-The main differences are:
+The main differences with Wi-Fi are:
-...
+- uses cases;
+- coverage range;
+- data transfer rate;
+- power consumption;
+- in Bluetooth the communication always passes through the master, in Wi-Fi the communication is P2P between AP and MNs;
+- Bluetooth needs a preliminar discovery phase;
+- Bluetooth has a very limited broadcast mechanism;

 #### What is **frequency hopping**?
 Bluetooth uses the 2.4GHz ISM band (from 2.4 to 2.4835 GHz), which is also the same range of frequencies used by many wireless technologies/devices (including WiFi), since this band was designated for unlicensed operation.
 What's the consequence of this?
 It's that different technologies based on 2.4GHz, may interfere the one with the other.